huBioinfo/CytoCommunity/README.md

 #### 3. Running Step2_SoftClusterLearning_Unsupervised.py

-In step 2, CytoCommunity perform
+In step 2, CytoCommunity performs soft clustering through unsupervised learning.
+This step generated a folder for each epoch of training that contains cluster adjacent matrix, cluster assign matrix, node mask, gragh index and the training loss file.

 #### 4. Running Step3_ConsensusClustering.R

-This step is for consensus clustering using R.
+Step 3 is consensus clustering using R, and file "ConsensusLabel_MajorityVoting.csv" will be generated to show the result.

 #### 5. Running Step4_Visualization.py

+Visualization of the consensus clustering is the final step of CytoCommunity algorithm.
+After this, we'll eventually get the clustering

 ### Supervised CytoCommunity